joshjriley/toast/doc/dev-notes.md

-##NEW Questions:
-- Q: If a card is slotted on an 'X' moon pref, what is more important?
-To follow the suggested slot or find a non-X moon pref?
-Or manually fix it for them?

 ##Old Questions:
 - Q: Besides incompatible setups, are there any instruments that are less desireable to be paired on a particular night?
   A: No